ndwarshuis/org-ml/README.md

 ## Properties

-All properties specified by `org-element.el` are readable by this API (eg one can query them with functions like `om-get-property`).
+All properties specified by `org-element.el` are readable by this API (eg one can query them with functions like `org-ml-get-property`).

 The properties `:begin`, `:end`, `:contents-begin`, `:contents-end`, `:parent`, and `post-affiliated` are not settable by this API as they are not necessary for